Development and Cancer

 - Tumor-stroma interactions

 - Stem cell biology

 Imaging the glioma biomarker 2HG.
 Research spearheaded by Development and Cancer (and involving collaborations across the Cancer Center) has revealed that the metabolite 2-hydroxyglutarate (2HG), which accumulates in gliomas as a result of mutations in the genes IDH1 and IDH2, is detectable with magnetic resonance spectroscopy.
 The finding represents a novel example of a noninvasive imaging biomarker directly linked to a genetic mutation in a cancer cell.
-In a phase I/II clinical trial at UT Southwestern of a first-in-class IDH2 inhibitor, the approach is being used to provide a direct readout of IDH inhibition.
+The approach is being used in clinical trials at Simmons Cancer Center to provide a direct readout of IDH inhibition.

 - Selected citation: Choi, C. et al. 2-hydroxyglutarate detection by magnetic resonance spectroscopy in IDH-mutated patients with gliomas.
 Nat Med 18, 624-629 (2012).